lvisintini/terrain-game/MANUAL.md

 If the player choses not to invert a terrain piece or it is not possible to invert any piece, then he/she must rotate a piece instead or forfeit the turn.

-> **_Note form the editor:_**
+> **_Editor's Note:_**
 > The intended effect of inverting a terrain piece is not found in any of the recovered materials of the game.
-> The above text is only an interpretation that can be guessed from the fact that the base of the terrain pieces have no pips and the other game rules.
+> The above text is only an interpretation that can be guessed from the other game rules and the fact that the base of the terrain pieces have no pips.
 > However, feel free to come up with your own interpretation.